 Unrest within Iran is not particularly new -- since 1979, when an Islamic revolution overthrew the Shah, the country has faced ethnic rebellions, labor actions, student protests, economic riots, and a range of other political agitation.
 In some cases -- most notably the student-led protests in July 1999 -- these episodes managed to shake the political elite.
 The regime, however, has always managed to contain such political flare-ups.
 For most Iranians, life went on as usual, albeit somewhat uneasily.

 The movement taking shape on Iran's streets today, however, is a profound departure from those in the recent past.
-The eruptions of the 1990s and early 2000s were small-scale events, limited
+The eruptions of the 1990s and early 2000s were small-scale events, limited to a particular interest group or neighborhood.
+The current turmoil has engaged Iranians on a scale that transcends age, ethnic background, income level, or geographic location.
+Protests are erupting not just in Tehran, but in cities such as Isfahan, Shiraz, and Tabriz.
+The unprecedented scope of the unrest is a response

 - Full website and iPad access